 More homogeneous and robust technical solutions

-Improved awareness of the end business goals, as developers no longer consider that their role stops the moment they have executed a GIT push.
-They get more committed to the results of their work: its success, its interactions, its performances in production.
+Improved awareness of the business goals, as developers understand that their role continues even after the moment they have executed a GIT push.
+They’re more committed to the results of their work: its success, interactions, and performance in production.
 It comes down to optimizing Agile principles.

-Beyond all these wonderful aspects of Scrum there is one question remaining: who monitors this whole organization?
-Certain structures assign this role to the developer as he is on top of the pyramid and the single point of contact for all project stakeholders.
-We’re talking about a full-stack developer, particularly within startups, where the lack of resources automatically makes him the sole candidate for this position.
+Beyond all of these positive aspects of Scrum, there is one question remaining: who monitors the whole organization?
+Some companies assign this role to the developer since they’re at the top of the pyramid and the single point of contact for all project stakeholders.
+We’re talking about a full-stack developer, particularly within start-ups, where a lack of resources automatically makes him the sole candidate for this position.

 Learn more about Agile and DevOps: